 While a group of OM EAST workers were driving back to their base in Austria, the song “Hosanna”** played in the car.
 The OM team had joined a partner organisation and local believers on a visit to an isolated village in Serbia.
 Quietly, the driver and passengers hummed or sang along in praise and thanks to God for all they had experienced.

 A few days earlier, a large black dog had barked and strained against its chain, announcing the outreach team’s arrival in Bela Reka, an isolated village in eastern Serbia.
 The group of OM EAST workers, Roma Bible Union (RBU) partners and believers from the local town, Bor, walked along a grassy track.
-Passing domed haystacks, they reached an unfinished blue brick house, home to a Bayash-speaking Roma family in the community.
+Passing domed haystacks, they reached an unfinnished blue brick house, home to a Bayash-speaking Roma family in the community.

 The family welcomed their guests into their yard.
 Boys and girls gathered around Andrijana*, a young Roma RBU volunteer, who began to lead the children’s club.
 Andrijana and other RBU colleagues came from Croatia last September to train church members from Bor to run a monthly club.

 Sitting on a blanket beneath a tree, Andrijana gave out booklets and badges.
 She placed a badge into a little girl’s palm, closing the child’s hands over the gift.
 The girl peeked between her cupped hands; a look of excitement spread across her face.
 She immediately attached the badge to her t-shirt and fingered it, beaming with joy.

 Andrijana guided participants through activities in a booklet, which promoted literacy and taught a biblical truth.
 The children learned about prayer, focusing on the Lord’s Prayer.
 “It was amazing to see their concentration!” said graphic designer Simon*, who was encouraged to observe how OM EAST’s media materials are being used.